symfony/symfony-docs/cookbook/configuration/environments.rst

 .. note::

-    You can easilly change the directory location and name, for more information read the article :doc:`/cookbook/configuration/override_dir_structure`.
+    You can easily change the directory location and name.
+For more information read the article :doc:`/cookbook/configuration/override_dir_structure`.